-This SFCR is prepared in accordance with requirements derived from the Regulation (EU) N° 1094/2010 of the European Parliament and of the Council (hereafter EIOPA Regulation) in connection with reporting on Solvency & Conditions Reports to the CAA for the regulated Company, The OneLife Company S.A.
-In accordance with the requirement of the Directive 2009/138/EC "Solvency II Directive", all the insurance and reinsurance undertakings must provide some information to the supervisory authorities in the RSR and must publicly disclose some information in the SFCR.
+This SFCR is prepared in accordance with requirements derived from the Regulation (EU) No 1094/2010 of the European Parliament and of the Council of 24 November 2010 (hereafter "EIOPA Regulation") in connection with reporting on Solvency & Conditions Reports to the CAA for the regulated Company, The OneLife Company S.A.
+In accordance with the requirement of the Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 (hereafter "Solvency II Directive"), all the insurance and reinsurance undertakings must provide some information to the supervisory authorities in the RSR and must publicly disclose some information in the SFCR.
 All undertakings have to disclose on an annual basis, a report on their solvency and financial condition in which qualitative and quantitative information on business, performance, system of governance, risk profile, valuation for solvency purposes and capital management should be provided or described.

-The Company is a life insurance company incorporated in the Grand Duchy of Luxembourg under Luxembourg law as a Société Anonyme on 26 June 1990 and registered with the Luxembourg Trade and Companies Register under number B 34402.
-This report is based on the Company's audited financial statements for the years ended 31 December 2020.
-The comparative figures presented for the year ended 31 December 2019 are also audited.
+The Company is a life insurance company incorporated in the Grand Duchy of Luxembourg under Luxembourg law as a "Société Anonyme" on 26 June 1990 and registered with the Luxembourg Trade and Companies Register under number B 34402.
+This report is based on the Company's audited financial statements for the years ended 31 December 2021.
+The comparative figures presented for the year ended 31 December 2020 are also audited.